Hydrotherapy: 1700–1810

 Two English works on the medical uses of water were published in the 18th century that inaugurated the new fashion for hydrotherapy.
 One of these was by Sir John Floyer, a physician of Lichfield, who, struck by the remedial use of certain springs by the neighbouring peasantry, investigated the history of cold bathing and published a book on the subject in 1702.
-The book ran through six editions within a few years and the translation of this book into German was largely drawn upon by Dr J. S. Hahn of Silesia as the basis for his book called On the Healing Virtues of Cold Water, Inwardly and Outwardly Applied, as Proved by Experience, published in 1738.
+The book ran through six editions within a few years, and the translation of this book into German was largely drawn upon by J. S. Hahn of Silesia as the basis for his book called On the Healing Virtues of Cold Water, Inwardly and Outwardly Applied, as Proved by Experience, published in 1738.

-The other work was a 1797 publication by Dr James Currie of Liverpool on the use of hot and cold water in the treatment of fever and other illness, with a fourth edition published in 1805, not long before his death.
+The other work was a 1797 publication by James Currie of Liverpool on the use of hot and cold water in the treatment of fever and other illnesses, with a fourth edition published in 1805, not long before his death.
 It was also translated into German by Michaelis (1801) and Hegewisch (1807).
 It was highly popular and first placed the subject on a scientific basis.
 Hahn's writings had meanwhile created much enthusiasm among his countrymen, societies having been formed everywhere to promote the medicinal and dietetic use of water; and in 1804 Professor E.F.C.
 Oertel of Anspach republished them and quickened the popular movement by unqualified commendation of water drinking as a remedy for all diseases.

 The general idea behind hydropathy during the 1800s was to be able to induce something called a crisis.
 The thinking was that water invaded any cracks, wounds, or imperfections in the skin, which were filled with impure fluids.
-Health was considered to be the natural state of the body, and filling these spaces with pure water, would flush the impurities out, which would rise to the surface of the skin, producing pus.
+Health was considered to be the body's natural state, and filling these spaces with pure water would flush the impurities out, which would rise to the skin's surface, producing pus.
 The event of this pus emerging was called a crisis, and was achieved through a multitude of methods.
 These methods included techniques such as sweating, the plunging bath, the half bath, the head bath, the sitting bath, and the douche bath.
 All of these were ways to gently expose the patient to cold water in different ways.